 Towerside Innovation District is governed by it's volunteer board of directors and supported by its diverse partner organizations.
 Towerside’s strength and potential rely on public-private coordinated partnerships.
 This structure aligns leadership, improves cross-sector collaboration, and builds new models of inclusive governance to drive effective planning and project delivery.

-Mike is the Interim VP for University Services and has had a broad career for 23 years at the University of Minnesota.
+Mike is the VP for University Services and has had a broad career for 23 years at the University of Minnesota.
 University Services (1,952 FTE, plus over 800 student employees and nearly $400M annual operating budget in FY21 and an average capital spend of $260M) includes: Facilities Management, Capital Project Management, Planning/Space/Real Estate, Housing, Dining, Parking, Bookstores, U Market Services.
 Mike also has served as AVP for Facilities, CFO for U Services and Budget Officer at the U. Mike earned his Master’s in Public Policy from the U of MN’s Humphrey Institute and a BA from Concordia in Moorhead, MN.

 Metric is a policy coordinator with the Community Stabilization Project in Saint Paul, which advocates for tenants’ rights.
 He serves or has served in active roles with the Frogtown Neighborhood Association, the Summit-University Planning Council and the Aurora-St. Anthony Neighborhood Development Corporation, the Jordan Park School, the Dispute Resolution Center, the Circle of Peace anti-violence initiative and St. Paul Almanac.
 He also served on the Metropolitan Council’s Central Corridor Community Advisory Committee, working with community members and civic groups to include additional stations along the Green Line light rail corridor.